nishkala2020/sample/README.md

 # sample
-This is a sample repo for learning
+This is a sample repo for learning \n
 I am editing this file for my testing